coderanger/rackspace_devex_jobs/polyglot-software-engineer.md

-# .NET Developer
+# Polyglot software Developer

-The Rackspace Developer relations group is looking for a .NET / polyglot Developer ready to help us build to help lead, grow and build our Developer Experience and solutions.
+The Rackspace Developer relations group is looking for a Developer with skills in more than one programming language (such as PHP, Python, Ruby, Go Javascript) ready to help us build to help lead, grow and build our Developer Experience and solutions.

 The Rackspace Developer Experience team is dedicated to making the cloud platform end-to-end experience for developers, technologists, and all customers, the best experience it can be.

 We specialize in community outreach, documentation, client tools and SDKs.
 We are on the front lines, engaging with our developers and helping them